SprintingSnail69/coolsounds/README.md

 - Did like half of the HTML and JS
 > more sounds to come... <br>
 >             - cobblesteve01
-## TheOneandOnlyPenguin
+## TheOneAndOnlyPenguin
 - a penguin
-- im a penguin that can fly
+- I'm a penguin that can fly
 - good at JS